WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - you can hibernate an instance.
 The **hibernation process is moving RAM data to EBS**.
 There are requirements for this to work

   1. Your instance **cannot be a part of ASG or ECS**.
-You can always suspend ASG or move given instance into maintance mode.
+You can always suspend ASG or move given instance into maintenance mode.
   2. Your **root volume has to be EBS**
   3. The **EBS volume has to be large enough**